xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 [q] - quit
 ```

-Press [v] can see current candidate list.
+Using keyboard option [v] can visualise the current candidate list.

 ```
 v